Service charge policy web banner

 In accordance with HMRC rules on VAT, Magna tenants of rented homes, shared owners and leaseholders pay no VAT on the first or only garage they rent.
 Non-Magna tenants will be charged VAT on all garage rentals.
 Magna tenants who rent more than one garage will be charged VAT on their second and any subsequent garages.

-We'll use any surplus arising from letting garages to non-Magna customers for charitable purposes.
+We will use any surplus arising from letting garages to non-Magna customers for charitable purposes.

 Service charges